California Driver Handbook - Special Section - Minors

-- Pass the behind-the-wheel driving test.
-You have 3 chances to pass the driving test while your permit is valid.
-If you fail the behind-the-wheel driving test, you must pay a retest fee for a second or subsequent test and wait 14 days (2 weeks), not including the day the test was failed before you are retested.
+Important: If you fail the driving test, you must pay a retest fee, schedule a subsequent test, and wait 14 days (2 weeks), not including the day the test was failed before you are retested.
 If you fail the driving test 3 times, the application is no longer valid and you must reapply.

 When you become 18 years old, the “provisional” part of your DL ends.
 You may keep your provisional photo DL or pay a fee for a duplicate DL without the word “provisional.”

 Exceptions - Minors' Driver License Restrictions

 The law allows the following exceptions when reasonable transportation is not available and it is necessary to drive.
 A signed note explaining the necessity to drive and the date when this driving necessity will end must be kept in your possession for the following exceptions (emancipated minors are excluded from this requirement):

 - Medical necessity to drive when reasonable transportation alternatives are inadequate.
 The note must be signed by a physician with the diagnosis and probable date of recovery.

 - Schooling or school-authorized activity.
 The note must be signed by the school principal, dean, or designee.

 - Employment necessity and the need to operate a vehicle as part of your employment.
 The note must be signed by the employer verifying employment.

 - The necessity to drive an immediate family member.
 A note signed by your parent(s) or legal guardian(s) is required, stating the reason and probable end date of the necessity to drive the immediate family member.